-Just so with the antediluvians, whose cases will illustrate all others.
+Take the antediluvians, whose cases will illustrate all others.
 Their conduct became so intolerable that God could not suffer them to live out their days.
 Therefore he anticipated by a time the death which, on entirely other ground, was their inevitable portion.
-Had he not brought the flood upon them as a manifestation of his displeasure against their sins, they would have died after a few years more of life; and had they been paragons of piety, they would have died just the same.
-But the death, whenever it came, would have been the death in Adam, which must first be inflicted, because it had passed on all men; and in this death our own personal righteousness or guilt is in nowise involved. p.
-236, Para.
-1, [DESTINY].
+Had he not brought the flood upon them as a manifestation of his displeasure against their sins, they would have died anyway after a few years more of life; and had they been paragons of piety, they would have died just the same.
+But the death, whenever it came, would have been only the death in Adam, which must first be inflicted, because it had passed on all men; and in this death one's own personal righteousness or guilt is in nowise involved.

-Therefore the personal account of the antediluvians, and of all others who have gone down under special judgments, still remains unsettled; and they must have a resurrection to answer therefore, and then receive the penalty for the same, which will be the second death.
-And this is no wanton act of cruelty on the part of God -- making men alive on purpose to put them to death again.
-But it is only carrying out the conditions on which alone a second probation could have been offered to man, and which, once offered, God could not ignore and remain true to himself. p.
-236, Para.
-2, [DESTINY].
+Therefore the Personal account of the antediluvians, and of all others who have gone down under special judgments, still remains unsettled; and they must have a resurrection to answer therefor, and then receive the penalty for the same, which will be the second death.
+And so it will be with all the wicked.
+And this is no wanton act of cruelty on the part of God -making men alive on purpose to put them to death again.
+But it is only carrying out the conditions on which alone a second probation could have been offered to man, and which, once offered, God could not ignore and remain true to himself.
+And so "every one of us shall give account of himself to God " (Romans 14:12), and "all appear before the judgment seat of Christ, that every one may receive the things done in his body, according to that he hath done, whether it be good or bad."
+2 Corinthians 5:10.